What Now? My Child is Struggling at School

 a letter from a parent

 ATN members, led by Marc Deprey, wrote this open letter (and companion video).
-This letter is available for any parent of a traumatized child, or child with attachment issues, to […]
+This letter is available for any parent of a traumatized child, or child with attachment issues, to download and share.
+Give this to family, friends, teachers – anyone interested in understanding the challenges you and your child are facing.
+The letter and […]

 Reactive Attachment Disorder (RAD)